fl3pp/Documentation/articles/extension-development/guidelines/use-settings.md

 ### DevToys CLI

-Settings are stored in a file named `Cache/settings.ini` in the folder where DevToys CLI is installed. in the folder where DevToys CLI is installed.
+Settings are stored in a file named `Cache/settings.ini` in the folder where DevToys CLI is installed.
 If the app is in a folder that requires admin rights, such as `Program Files` on Windows, the app should be run with administrator privileges to persist settings.

 ### DevToys GUI